necrobox/scss-imports-loader/README.md

 In general, the imported files don't have to be SCSS files.
 It's enough that the set of loaders listed in the Webpack config can handle them.

+## Rationale

+When we write styles using SCSS we store some global variables and mixins in the separated files.
+Most of them are used in every component, and therefore in order not to constantly duplicate imports to decided to find a way to list those files once and make them to be injected everywhere.

+It was possible to use [`additionalData`](https://webpack.js.org/loaders/sass-loader/#additionaldata) from sass-loader, but the plugin way turned out to be more convenient.

 [![Sponsored by FunBox](https://funbox.ru/badges/sponsored_by_funbox_centered.svg)](https://funbox.ru)